zboris12/zgayard/README.md

 ## NOTE: it is still in development

 * The UI is still very simple and ugly.
-* Only support Microsoft Onedrive now.
+* Only support a few online storages now.

 ## Main features